Before upgrading your Prusa Mini with the Revo Micro please read the following safety cautions

 Don't worry about mixing up the heater wires, heaters don't have a polarity.

-The thermistor extension cable doesn't have the same orientation tab as the original cable.
+If using the standard extension cables, the thermistor cable doesn't have the same orientation tab as the original cable.
 Thermistors do not have a polarity though, so you can plug it in either way around.

 Make sure the wiring isn't obstructing the carriage when at max position on the X-axis (180mm).

-26. Plug in and turn on your Prusa Mini.
-Click on 'Calibration', then go to 'Test Heaters'.
+24. Plug in and turn on your Prusa Mini.
+Click on 'Calibration', then go to 'Self test'.

 Please note, when heating up your Revo for the first time, you may notice small amounts of smoke coming from the nozzle.
 This is just residue burning off and is nothing to worry about.